After You Are Discharged

 Post-Acute Outpatient Therapy for Brain Injury

-RHI continues to care for patients even after they're discharged through Outpatient Therapy, which is provided at our three outpatient locations:
+RHI continues to care for patients even after they're discharged through Outpatient Therapy:

 The following are details on some of the Specialized Outpatient Programs that might be appropriate for your post-discharge treatment regimen.